 If you enjoyed The Outsiders but wished each story went into more detail, then Cable Cowboy is what you’re looking for.

-Hailed as a hero by some and accused of villainy by others, this book tells the story of John Malone, a finance guy that at 29 became the CEO of TCI- a small debt-ridden Denver cable company.
-In the next 25 years, he built a media monopoly that dominated the cable television industry by orchestrating clever but complicated financial deals that at times sidestepped some rules.
+Hailed as a hero by some and accused of villainy by others, this book tells the story of John Malone, a finance guy who, at 29, became the CEO of TCI- a small debt-ridden Denver cable company.
+In the next 25 years, he built a media monopoly that dominated the cable television industry by orchestrating clever but complicated financial deals that sometimes sidestepped some rules.

 Malone was one of the sharpest business minds of his day.
 His mergers and acquisitions pace was unparalleled.
 He averaged one deal every two weeks for 15 years and raised his company’s share price from $0.75 in 1974 to $4,184 in 1997.
 Admittedly, however, he was a controversial figure, often “overpromising” about his company’s capabilities and willing to use litigation to disrupt competitors and take over markets.

 The most crucial lesson in this book is about value creation.
 Malone didn’t become successful through quick gimmicks or short-term thinking.
 He made plans for 10 and 20 years.
-He understood that maximum value comes from making decisions over a long time horizon.
+He understood that maximum value comes from making decisions over time.

 Honorable Mentions